Financial Education for Vermont Service Members

 The current executive Director of SerVermont Phil Kolling sat in on his first financial literacy workshop while serving as an AmeriCorps member with the VT Youth Tomorrow program in 2006.
 His instructor then was Barbara Geries, current Home Education Manager at CHT.
 Barbara manages CHT’s counseling staff, and she is a regular facilitator for us today.
 Phil often drops in on her workshops to say hello, and he usually shares with the group that when he purchased a home in 2012 it was the knowledge he got from Barbara six years prior that saved him a great deal of money, time, and headache.

 I had the privilege of serving as an AmeriCorps member with CHT’s education team during my 21-22 term, and I can attest to their shared staff value around producing a quality educational experience.
 Ensuring information is accessible and digestible are priorities for the team.
 Moreover, outside of my time with AmeriCorps I am unfamiliar with practical fiscal education like what CHT provides.
 My experience in public education had very little budgeting, and certainly no information on credit or savings.
-Without the financial education we received from CHT, my fellow staff member AS and I agreed we would still be in credit card debt.
+Without the financial education we received from CHT, former AmeriCorps AS believes she'd still be in credit card debt.
 Our service member BD put it well when he said, “This information is so pertinent personally, professionally, socially, and within community.
 It’s super important and often not easily accessed education.”